New Jersey Launches Bold Initiative to Lead in Ethical and Innovative AI Adoption

 On the equity front, the Division on Civil Rights is preparing draft guidance clarifying how state discrimination laws apply to AI, while Rutgers-Newark and NJIT are leading new research partnerships focused on AI ethics and bias.
 Minority-Serving Institutions are also receiving expanded support to participate in AI research.

 Innovation efforts are accelerating.
 The Princeton–NJ AI Hub has begun hosting industry roundtables, and the New Jersey AI Innovation Challenge launched in mid-2025 to fund startups developing solutions for public health, transportation, and environmental challenges.
-Updates to the Next New Jersey Program have also broadened AI-related tax credits, particularly for startups building data infrastructure and applied AI services.
+Updates to the Next New Jersey Program have also broadened AI-related tax credits.

 ORIGINAL NEWS STORY: